-Distribution Reinvestment Plan - In July 2018, in light of the Company's decision to proceed with the exploration of Possible Strategic Alternatives, the Company suspended the Reinvestment Plan and the Redemption Plan.
+Distribution Reinvestment Plan - In July 2018, as part of the Company's decision to proceed with the exploration of Possible Strategic Alternatives, the Company suspended the Reinvestment Plan and the Redemption Plan.
 As a result of the suspension of the Reinvestment Plan in July 2018, the Company did not receive any proceeds through its Reinvestment Plan subsequent to June 2018.
-For the years ended December 31, 2018 and 2017, the Company received proceeds through its Reinvestment Plan of approximately \$22.0 million and \$43.2 million, respectively.
+For the year ended December 31, 2018, the Company received proceeds through its Reinvestment Plan of approximately \$22.0 million.